ronnieoginga/Github-search/README.md

 ## Project Description

+Git hub search is an angular developed application that enables one to searchfor any user on git hub.

+One is just required to just type in the name of the user and it will bring u the users details.

+## Set up instructions

+Simply log into your git hub account.

+Search for user name Ronnieoginga then clone the repository
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.